VAIL RESORTS, INC.

 - In setting the qualifications for the members of the Committee and in electing members to the Committee, the Board may take into consideration academic background or training in financial analysis or business management, business experience throughout the career of the individual which involved or required financial management analysis and understanding, service as director and membership on its Committee and such other factors as the Board may deem appropriate.

-- The Board shall designate one member of the Committee as its Chairman.
+- The Board shall designate one member of the Committee as its Chairperson.
 Directors will serve the Committee at the pleasure of the Board and for such terms as the Board may determine.
 Notwithstanding any such terms, the members of the Committee may be replaced at any time by the Board.

 Committee Authority and Responsibilities